robjg/oddjob/docs/reference/org/oddjob/beanbus/destinations/BusCollect.md

       <tr><td><i>Required</i></td><td>No.</td></tr>
 </table>

 A function that will extract a value from an item to put in the map.
-If this property is set, but [bus:collect](../../../../org/oddjob/beanbus/destinations/BusCollect.md) is not, then it will be silently ignored.

 ### Examples